Skip to main content

 deepagents -n "Fix the build" -S all

--S all / --shell-allow-list all lets the agent execute arbitrary shell commands with no human confirmation.
-Use with caution.
+Use with caution.-S all or --shell-allow-list all lets the agent execute arbitrary shell commands with no human confirmation.

 Switch models